REVISED SEPTEMBER 20, 2018

 8.4: National Management Councils.
 In countries other than the United States, local administrative operations may constitute within their administration a management council made up of local members to form local policy within the overall charter and Bylaws of the Church.

 9.1: Board of Directors.
-Regular meetings of the Board of Directors shall be held quarterly.
-At meeting of the Board of Directors, meeting dates for the following two meetings, at least, shall determined.
+Regular meetings of the Board of Directors shall be held bi-annually.
+At each meeting of the Board of Directors, the meeting date for the following meeting shall be determined.
 Special meetings may be held whenever deemed necessary by the Board of